Amortized Rejection Sampling in Universal Probabilistic Programming: PROBLEM FORMULATION

-What this means is that importance sampling with proposals other than the prior may hurt more than help in the case of rejection sampling loops and it is no trivial way to ensure Equation \ref{eq:infinity-variance-condition} does not hold or to detect if it holds for a proposal.
-Furthermore, existing IC schemes are effectively useless under the conditions of Theorem \ref{thm:infinity-variance}, since the consistency of the self-normalizing importance sampler depends on the variance of weights being finite.
-Worse, even when the variance is finite but large, it may render the effective sample size too low for practical applications, a phenomenon we have observed repeatedly in practice.
-What remains is to derive an alternative way to compute $\wn$ that guarantees finite variance and in practice leads to larger effective sample sizes than existing methods.
+\cref{thm:infinity-variance} means that importance sampling with proposals other than the prior may hurt more than help in the case of rejection sampling loops and there is no trivial way to ensure \cref{eq:infinity-variance-condition} does not hold or to detect if it holds for a particular proposal.
+Furthermore, under the conditions of \cref{thm:infinity-variance}, existing IC schemes are effectively useless in practice, even though they are still unbiased in principle.
+Since the central limit theorem governs convergence of IS estimators \citep{geweke1989bayesian}, the convergence rates fail when the variance of weights is infinite.
+Consequently, it leads to a slow to converge and unstable estimator that may exhibit strong biases with any finite number of samples \citep{robert1999monte,koopman2009testing}.
+Worse still, even when the variance is finite but large, it may render the effective sample size too low for practical applications, a phenomenon we have observed repeatedly in practice.
+What remains is to derive an alternative way to compute $\wn$ that guarantees avoiding such problems arising from rejection sampling loops and in practice leads to larger effective sample sizes than existing methods.